 In this program, you will:

-- update and develop your technical skills and knowledge in systematic reviews;
+- update and develop your technical skills and knowledge in systematic reviews of nutrition and nutrition-sensitive interventions;

-- interact with experts in global policy making, nutrition, and evidence assessment; and
+- build understanding of the process for global policy making, nutrition, and evidence assessment and its challenges;

-- participate in the development of a systematic review on a topic of immediate global health relevance.
+- complete hands-on training in the development of Cochrane systematic reviews on a topic of immediate global health relevance in nutrition and public health; and

 In the news